JetBrains/teamcity-documentation/topics/how-to.md

 See also [details](http://jetbrains.net/tracker/issue/TW-4230#comment=27-14194) in the issue tracker.

 ## Personal User Data Processing
+{product="tc"}

-In relation to the TeamCity product, JetBrains does not collect any personal data of the on\-premises TeamCity installation users.
-The related documents governing relationship of customers with JetBrains are available on the official web site: [privacy policy](https://www.jetbrains.com/company/privacy.html), [terms of purchase](https://www.jetbrains.com/store/terms/), [TeamCity license agreement](https://www.jetbrains.com/teamcity/buy/license.html).
+In relation to the TeamCity product, JetBrains does not collect any personal data of the on-premises TeamCity installation users.
+The related documents governing relationship of customers with JetBrains are available on the official website: [privacy policy](https://www.jetbrains.com/company/privacy.html), [terms of purchase](https://www.jetbrains.com/store/terms/), [TeamCity license agreement](https://www.jetbrains.com/teamcity/buy/license.html).

 The notes below can be useful when assessing how your usage of TeamCity complies with the General Data Protection Regulation (GDPR) (EU) 2016/679 regulation.
 These notes are meant to address the most basic questions and can serve as an input to the assessment of your specific TeamCity installation.